Attendance Policy

 RATIONALE

-The attendance of all students at Discovery Bay International School is required to be monitored, reported, and acted upon in situations deemed necessary.
-In order to carry out the key responsibility of our school, related to the physical and emotional wellbeing of our students, we have robust procedures that record the attendance and reasons for the absence of all students.
+The attendance of all students at Discovery Bay International School must be monitored, reported, and addressed in situations deemed necessary.
+To fulfil our school's key responsibility regarding the physical and emotional wellbeing of our students, we have robust procedures in place to record attendance and the reasons for student absences.
 DBIS has a legal obligation to monitor the attendance and absences of all enrolled students on the days when school is deemed to be ‘open for instruction’.

-Furthermore, punctual and regular school attendance is considered to be an essential precondition of enrolment at DBIS and a prerequisite to effective learning.
-It acknowledges that irregular attendance seriously disrupts the continuity of learning, undermines educational progress, and can lead to underachievement and low attainment, also potentially impeding a student’s ability to develop friendship groups within the school.
+Furthermore, punctual and regular school attendance is considered an essential precondition of enrollment at DBIS and a prerequisite for effective learning.
+It acknowledges that irregular attendance seriously disrupts the continuity of learning, undermines educational progress, and can lead to underachievement and low attainment, potentially impeding a student’s ability to develop friendships within the school.
 Our school recognises the importance of promoting a positive and welcoming atmosphere in which students can feel safe, secure and valued.

 PURPOSES